liwuqingxin/Avalonia.Css/README.md

 dotnet add package Nlnet.Avalonia.Css --version 11.0.0
 ```

 - Use default Acss builder in Avalonia's AppBuilder.
 Then load all types.
+Alternatively, you can create your own Acss builder instead.

 ```csharp
 private static AppBuilder BuildAvaloniaApp()